MotamedKia/MotamedKia/README.md

 - 👋 Hi, I’m @MotamedKia
-- 👀 I’m interested in Android & java
+- 👀 I’m interested in Android with Kotlin & Java
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning and getting perfect at Kotlin
 - 💞️ I’m looking to collaborate on any relateble programming
 - 📫 How to reach me ...
+TBD

 <!---
 MotamedKia/MotamedKia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.